Why choose this specification?

 Why choose the linked pair of exams?

-The Linked Pair pilot, with its deeper exploration of Maths and new content not included in the current Maths GCSE or Key Stage 4 (KS4) Programme of Study, provides a sound grounding for higher study in Mathematics.
+The Linked Pair, with its deeper exploration of Maths and new content not included in the current Maths GCSE or Key Stage 4 (KS4) Programme of Study, provides a sound grounding for higher study in Mathematics.

 Students get time to develop a mature understanding of the subject before the final exams and will be comfortable with all areas of the curriculum before going on to study Maths further.